Do you have a dream buyer persona for your product or service?

 Appreciate Your Target Audience

-As we saw with Vans, giving each target audience segment their own VIP treatment with a specified journey is the way to go.
+As we saw with Vans, giving each target audience segment their own VIP treatment with a specified journey is the way to get new customers through market segmentation.
 Now, an individual Instagram per audience segment may be a bit extreme in your business case but that’s not to mean you can’t create separate campaigns or drip campaigns.